ZhibinHe/OBOP/README.md

-# One Brain, Open-Set Phenotypes (OBOP)
+# One Brain, Unseen Phenotypes (OBUP)

-This repository contains the official implementation of the **OBOP Framework** (One Brain, Open-set Phenotype: A Semantic-Guided Model for Brain-Phenotype Prediction).
+This repository contains the official implementation of the **OBUP Framework** (One Brain, Unseen Phenotype: A Semantic-Guided Model for Brain-Phenotype Prediction).
 Our framework establishes a generative paradigm for **zero shot brain phenotype prediction**.
 By bridging textual semantic definitions with neural representations, this framework transforms static and label dependent prediction into a dynamic and generalizable inference system.
 It enables effective cross task and cross domain knowledge transfer without requiring target domain training data.

 ## Key Features
 * **Zero Shot Prediction:** The model dynamically generates predictors for open set (unseen) phenotypes based purely on their semantic text descriptions.